LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 The ``telethon.errors`` module continues to provide custom errors used by the library such as ``TypeNotFoundError``.

 Errors are all now immutable - you can't modify them.
-This means the library will not correct weird errors such as FLOOD_WAIT_0 (which was previously modified to FLOOD_WAIT_1).
+This means the library will not patch errors such as FLOOD_WAIT_0 (which was previously modified to FLOOD_WAIT_1).
 When the library does automatic flood sleeping, it will still make this correction, but if the ``flood_sleep_threshold`` is in the range [0,1) then you may get FLOOD_WAIT_0 raised to your application code.
 This must be handled manually.